 Through study within the art, design & technology curriculum area, students develop the perception and skills associated with investigation.
 We aim to develop independent and confident creativity.
 We encourage students to develop the study skills required to follow individual lines of enquiry as well as the opportunity to work in collaboration with others.
 Students gain a wider awareness of the world around them through the development of cultural literacy which develops to form a growing understanding of our nation’s artistic heritage, as well as the traditions of the wider world.
 Students use this understanding to enrich and inform their own works of art.

 Within the art department we have the following facilities available to students: a curriculum area workroom; an art department workroom; three specialist art rooms; a sixth form art room; a photographic darkroom; an ICT room and a gallery space.
+We offer the following art & design qualifications: GCSE Fine Art, GCSE Art, Craft and Design, A Level Fine Art and A Level Photography.

 There is an afterschool club.
 We also offer educational visits to national and international galleries.